ruby-amqp/rubymarchhare.info/articles/connecting.md

 (including images and stylesheets).
 The source is available [on Github](https://github.com/ruby-amqp/rubymarchhare.info).

-## What version of Hot Bunnies does this guide cover??
+## What version of March Hare does this guide cover??

-This guide covers Hot Bunnies 2.0.
+This guide covers March Hare 2.0.